WESTMORLAND CRICKET LEAGUE RULES 2022

 NOTE: there is NO 15 minute waiting time at the start of a match and overs will be lost from when play was due to commence

-ii If the game is interrupted by rain or bad light after the start of play, the umpires shall make a note of the time lost in each spell.
-The time lost shall be cumulative after the first 15 minutes of such time.
-The maximum number of overs available for play shall be reduced at the rate of two for every seven minutes of the remaining cumulative time lost and each captain so informed by the umpires when play commences.
+If the game is interrupted by rain or bad light after the start of play, there is no reduction in overs until 15 minutes of playing time has been lost.
+Thereafter, the maximum number of overs available shall be reduced at the rate of two for every full seven minutes time lost.
+Note – that means overs are reduced after 22 minutes time is lost.

 f A game shall be completed as a fixture when each side has completed a single innings or a definite result has been reached.